desec-io/pqc-dnssec/README.md

 - signed with 2048-bit RSA: `rsasha1.example.`, `rsasha256.example.`, `rsasha512.example.`
 - signed with elliptic curve algorithms: `ecdsa256.example.`, `ecdsa384.example.`
 - signed with Edwards curve algorithhms: `ed25519.example.`, `ed448.example.`
-- signed with post-quantum algorithm FALCON: `falcon.example.`
+- signed with post-quantum algorithm FALCON: `falcon.example.`, `dilithium.example.`, `sphincs.example.`

+Note: Currently only the bind9 based authoritative and recursor support `dilithium.example.` and `sphincs.example.`.
+Adding these algorithms to PowerDNS is an ongoing project.

 Both zones contain A and AAAA records pointing to localhost, as well as a TXT record stating the purpose of the zones.
 The zones are also equipped with A, AAAA, and TXT wildcard records.
 You can query the authoritative DNS server directly at `localhost:5301` (tcp/udp).

-The recursor, available at `localhost:5302` (tcp/udp), is now configured with the appropriate trust anchor for `.example`, so that queries for above zones will validated and answered with authenticated data (AD) bit:
+The recursors, available at `localhost:5302` (PowerDNS), and `localhost:5304` (Bind9) for both UDP and TCP, are now configured with the appropriate trust anchor for `.example`, so that queries for above zones will validated and answered with authenticated data (AD) bit:

 ```
 $ dig TXT @localhost -p 5302 falcon.example. +dnssec